 As part of the development strategy in the U.S., in November 2006, Banorte acquired 70% of INB shares, a regional bank based in Texas with its headquarters in McAllen.
-At the time of the acquisition INB had 14 branches and as of December 31, 2016, INB had 20 branches.
-In 2007, Banorte finalized the 100% acquisition of Uniteller, a New Jersey-based remittances company, and in the same year acquired 100% of Motran Services, Inc., another remittances company based in California (the latter merged with Uniteller in 2014).
+Banorte finalized the 100% acquisition of Uniteller, a New Jersey-based remittances company, and in the same year acquired 100% of Motran Services, Inc., another remittances company based in California (the latter merged with Uniteller in 2014).
 Later on, on April 1, 2009, Banorte purchased the remaining 30% of INB Financial Corp. shares.